-- 115 Different countries and organizations have developed regional ocean forecasting systems.
-The European Copernicus Marine System (Le Traon et al., 2019), since 2015, has a set of regional systems that cover all the European seas, the Arctic ocean, and the northeastern Atlantic.
+Different countries and organizations have developed regional ocean forecasting systems.
+The European Copernicus Marine System (Le Traon et al., 2019), since 2015, has a set of regional systems that cover all the European seas, the Arctic Ocean, and the northeastern Atlantic.
 Australia has a relocatable regional system for refining its global model around its own region.
-Other countries such as Brazil (Franz et al., 2021; Lima et al., 2013), Canada, China, India, Japan (Sakamoto et al., 2019), Korea, and the US have regional ocean forecasting systems or a set of them, covering the ocean and seas surrounding their - 120 coasts.
+Other countries such as Brazil (Franz et al., 2021; Lima et al., 2013), Canada, China, India, Japan (Sakamoto et al., 2019), Republic of Korea, and the US have regional ocean forecasting systems or a set of them, covering the ocean and seas surrounding their coasts.

-These systems use different data sources and modeling techniques, but they also have many similarities.
-Table 2.2-1 provides a non-exhaustive summary of the regional systems as described by OceanPredict and by the Copernicus Marine Service.
-As described in Section 1, their geographical extension can vary from relatively small surfaces to extended areas and their horizontal grid resolution is usually of the order of 2-20 km.
-They do all provide the standard physical variables but only few
+These systems use different data sources and modelling techniques, but they also have many similarities.
+Table 1 provides a non-exhaustive summary of the regional systems as described by OceanPredict and by the Copernicus Marine Service.

-125 also provide biogeochemical information.
+As described in Sect.
+1, their geographical extension can vary from relatively small surfaces to extended areas and their horizontal grid resolution is usually of the order of 2-20 km.
+They do all provide the standard physical variables, but only a few also provide biogeochemical information.

-Differences also exist in the level of operational readiness among the systems described, as well as in their product validation procedures and data dissemination policiesNot all this information has an open and free access policy but all the regional systems play an important role in monitoring and forecasting the ocean.
+Differences also exist in the level of operational readiness among the systems described, as well as in their product validation procedures and data dissemination policies.
+Not all this information has an open and free access policy, but all the regional systems play an important role in monitoring and forecasting the ocean.
+Data availability.
+No data sets were used in this article.